-Frédérique Baron is the scientific and education and Public outreach coordinator at the Exoplanets Research Institute at the Université de Montréal.
+Frédérique Baron works for the Observatoire du Mont-Mégantic and iREx, at the Université de Montréal.
 She did her PhD at the Université de Montréal under the supervision of David Lafrenière and Étienne Artigau, and she specializes in the research of giant gas planets on wide separations using the direct imaging method.

 Frédérique’s PhD project (2014-2019) was to use direct imaging to detect exoplanet companions in very large orbits around the 180 youngest stars in the solar neighbourhood.
 She was looking for exoplanets with a mass of 1 to 10 times that of Jupiter and a semi-major axis of 100 to 5000 astronomical units (AU), orbiting stars less than 100 million years old.